-What might work fine with a new camera or iPhone does not work well for blepharoplasty.
+What might work fine with Mr. Penn's new camera or iPhone does not work well for eyelid surgery.
 Following your doctor's instructions is crucial because winging it may get you far more than a few bad pictures.

 Surprisingly, there are patients who don't follow their postoperative directions or follow only some of them and then wonder why their eyelids are not healing the way they should.
 The first few days after surgery are critical to both safety and cosmetic outcome.

 While exact instructions will vary procedure to procedure and surgeon to surgeon, the pages that follow provide a comprehensive example.

 • Once back at home, you should rest as much as possible, preferably in bed with your head propped up on a few pillows or in a recliner.
 A bandage over the eyes is not necessary.

 • Avoid straining, bending over, reaching down, or coughing, all of which may generate a sudden spike in blood pressure and initiate dangerous bleeding.
 The surgical wound is especially vulnerable during the first six hours after surgery.

 • Avoid rubbing your eyes or pulling on the incisions.